Never Say Never (Basement Jaxx song)

 "Never Say Never" is a song by the British electronic music duo Basement Jaxx.
 Featuring vocals from Elliot Marshall (credited under the stage name "ETML"), it was written by Simon Ratcliffe, Felix Buxton and Marshall.
-A soulful disco, house, R&B pop song, it was compared to the works of artists including Calvin Harris, SBTRKT, Womack & Womack and Gavin DeGraw, and labels such as Ministry of Sound and West End Records.
+A soulful disco-house, R&B pop song, it was compared to the works of artists including Calvin Harris, SBTRKT, and Womack & Womack, and labels such as Ministry of Sound and West End Records.
 It was released on 27 June 2014, as a single off their 2014 album Junto.
 An accompanying music video premiered on 21 July.
-Remixes by Tiësto, MOTi, Gotsome Bring It Back, Wayward and Mark Knight were also issued, as well as an extended mix of the original song.
+Remixes by Tiësto and MOTi, Gotsome Bring It Back, Wayward and Mark Knight were also issued, as well as an extended mix of the original song.

-"Never Say Never" was well received by critics, with praise going towards the group's roots that never made the sound too dated.
+"Never Say Never" was well received by critics.
 It was nominated for Best Dance/Electronic Recording at the 57th Annual Grammy Awards.
 In the group's home country, it reached number 18 on the UK Indie Chart.
-Elsewhere it became a number-one hit on the American Billboard Hot Dance Club Songs chart, and the duo's fourth song to top that chart.
-It also appeared on record charts in Australia, Belgium and Japan.
+Elsewhere, it became the duo's fourth track to top the American Billboard Hot Dance Club Songs chart, and appeared on record charts in Australia, Belgium and Japan.

 Production and composition

 "Never Say Never" was written by Simon Ratcliffe, Felix Buxton and Elliot Marshall.
 It was produced by the former two, with Baunz handling co-production.
 In addition to the lead vocals from Marshall (who is credited under "ETML"), the track also features backing vocals from Yzabel, as well as kids chorus vocals from Amara Charles, Kiarah and Shamouy Mills-Foster.
-It is a soulful mid-tempo disco house R&B pop song.
-Introduced with "deceptively cinematic strings" and a "vintage, slightly dusty" piano, "dub-leaning" bass and drums are also present in the arrangement.
-Many critics noted it to be more relaxed and less cartoonishness than many of Basement Jaxx's other songs.
+It is a soulful mid-tempo disco-house R&B pop song.
+Introduced with "deceptively cinematic strings", "dub-leaning" bass and drums and a "vintage, slightly dusty" piano are also present in the arrangement.
+Tom Breihan of Stereogum noted it to be more relaxed and less cartoonish than many of Basement Jaxx's other songs.
+Billboard staff said that the song blends disco, house and R&B, with the melody and lyrics being pop.
+John Daniel Bull, in his review for The Line of Best Fit, said it "combines bolshie beats with '90s house keys".

 Benjamin Aspray, a writer for PopMatters, compared it to records released by Ministry of Sound and West End Records.
 Adam Workman, in his review for the Abu Dhabi newspaper The National, noted it to be in the style of Calvin Harris, while Sean Thomas of Drowned in Sound and entertainment.ie's Rory Cashin described it as a SBTRKTy track.
 The 405 author Lyle Bignon said the song "take[s] us back to a warehouse somewhere in Brixton circa 1998, rushing hard and loving the vibe along with another five hundred party heads."
-Jon O'Brien of Mimo said the melody might've been taken from the song "Teardrops" by Womack & Womack.
+Jon O'Brien of Mimo compared the melody of "Never Say Never" to "Teardrops" by Womack & Womack.
+James West of DIY compared ETML to "that already-fiercely-competitive boyish soul futurist throne", with singers such as Sam Smith and John Newman.
+Billboard similarly described ETML's performance as being in a "soulful Sam Smith-style".